maliMirkec/personal-website/site/testimonials/david-schulman.md

     cta:
       href: /contact/
       title: Hire me
-excerpt: Silvestar is diligent, focused, quick, and always willing to go the extra mile...
+excerpt: Silvestar was INSTRUMENTAL in some of my first big wins...
 ---

-> _I worked with Silvestar for 8 months during his engagement with Domino.
-Silvestar is diligent, focused, quick, and always willing to go the extra mile to make a recommendation for how to do something better.
-I knew we could rely on Silvestar for anything, and was impressed at how quick he learned the HubSpot CMS to support us during a migration.
-For that I would highly recommend Silvestar._
+> _I worked with Silvestar for when I first started at Domino Data Lab, he was INSTRUMENTAL in some of my first big wins as Head of Partner Marketing, including launching the Domino Partner Network - a massive milestone for us!_
+>
+> _Silvestar is detail-oriented, extremely responsive, and VERY CREATIVE with bringing solutions to work around dependencies and constraints.
+I have no doubts that Silvestar will be a KEY RESOURCE for any organization he joins!_